Distribution of white South Africans: Free State

-The Afrikaaners far outnumber English-speaking white people in the Free State (formerly called the Orange Free State) because British immigration to the region was very limited.
-The Afrikaaners are predominant in practically all cities and in many farms and have the largest population is around Bloemfontein, which holds an estimated 100,000 white people (or a third of the total in the province).
+The Afrikaners far outnumber English-speaking white people in the Free State (formerly called the Orange Free State) because British immigration to the region was very limited.
+The Afrikaners are predominant in practically all cities and rural areas, with the largest population around Bloemfontein, which holds an estimated 100,000 white people (or a third of the total in the province).
 The white percentage has recently rebounded after a prolonged decline.
-In 1880, white were 45.7% of the population, and that had declined to 36.8% in 1904.
-Despite a long and steady decline throughout the 20th century, the 2007 Community Survey showed whites of the Free State had increased from 8.8% to 9.6%.
+In 1880, white people were 45.7% of the total population, which had declined to 36.8% by 1904.
+Despite a long and steady decline throughout the 20th century, the 2007 Community Survey showed the white population of the Free State had increased from 8.8% to 9.6%.
 There could be issues with that figure as overall, the population of some municipalities decreased in population by up to 50%, which meant that the "missing" black people counted resulted in an increased white percentage.
 Major white populations are also found in cities such as Welkom, Kroonstad and Sasolburg.

 Gauteng

-Gauteng has a higher percentage (18.4%) and number (just under 2 million) of whites than any other provinces.
+Gauteng has a high percentage (10%) and higher number (just under 2 million) of whites than any other provinces.
 Afrikaner whites tend to be gathered in and around Pretoria (with around 450,000 Afrikaners), the East and West Rand, and in many other cities and towns in Gauteng.
 English-speaking white South Africans are mostly found in central Gauteng: Johannesburg and the East Rand.
 Also, the Midvaal Local Municipality, in Gauteng, contains one of the highest percentage of whites in the country, which in 2007 stood at 35%.

 KwaZulu-Natal

 KwaZulu-Natal is the only province in which the vast majority of white people are English-speaking.
 However, some towns remain in the north with large Afrikaner populations such as in the town of Vryheid.
 Before 1994, the province was called Natal, and in the 1960 republic referendum, it was the only province to vote against severing links to the British Crown.
-KwaZulu-Natal, like most other provinces, has experienced a both numerical and proportional decline in the white population.
+KwaZulu-Natal, like most other provinces, has experienced both a numerical and proportional decline in the white population.
 Over half of KwaZulu-Natal's white population lives in Durban and its surrounding suburbs.